-Museum hours are Monday through Thursday from 10 a.m. to 4 p.m. and anytime by appointment.
+Regular museum hours or operation are Monday through Thursday from 10 a.m. to 4 p.m. and anytime by appointment.
 For information or to schedule an appointment, call at 217.786.2217 or visit www.llccfoundation.org.

 From the 1940s to the 1970s, Springfield natives Philip and Mary Kathryn Trutter, traveled the world.
 From the hundreds of countries and principalities they visited around the globe, they began collecting a vast array of art, artifacts and cultural items of interest.

 After Mrs. Trutter’s death in 1977, Phil continued collecting items and further nurtured his love of learning by taking art classes at Lincoln Land Community College.
 A friendship between a member of the college’s art faculty and Phil lead to his vision for a museum that would share the couple’s affection for learning and travel.

 Upon Phil’s passing in 2000, the family bequeathed much of the collection to Lincoln Land Community College along with a generous stipend to establish the museum on the college’s Springfield campus.
 The Trutter Museum opened in 2004 and is administered by the LLCC Foundation as a unique and treasured legacy left to benefit students, faculty and the community.

 18 items donated to Philip and Mary Kathryn Trutter Museum collection